gd314-sgd/publication/alex/index.md

 ![Alphabet](MakerGiza_Alphabet.png)

-"Maker Giza" is named for the designer as maker.
+"Maker Giza" is named for the role of designer as maker.
 The notion of a "maker" is rooted in traditional crafts and practices, which is what "Maker Giza" aims to do through its subversion of signage and typographic treatment.

 By creating this identity, I hope to bring to light that sustainable measures in design can exist and substitute as healthy alternatives to what we think is the "right" way of doing design.